nuvla/deployment/swarm/README.md

 ## NFS

 If you are deploying a **target** infrastructure, then be sure that **all** nodes have the NFS client software installed.

-This can be done, for example on Ubuntu, with the command:
+This can be done, for example on Ubuntu, by accessing the nodes as `root` via SSH and running the command:

     apt-get update
     apt-get install nfs-kernel-server